curityio/nginx_phantom_token_module/README.md

 ## Sample Configuration

-In addition to module parameters you must also configure standard NGINX headers sent to the introspection request.\
-The following examples show a number of complete configurations.

 ### Loading the Module

 If the module is downloaded from GitHub or compiled as a shared library (the default) and not explicitly compiled into NGINX, it will need to be loaded using the [load_module](http://nginx.org/en/docs/ngx_core_module.html#load_module) directive.
 This needs to be done in the _main_ part of the NGINX configuration: